pantheon-systems/documentation/source/content/guides/professional-services/02-website-migration-service.md

    - Enabling or disabling S3 or other CDN configurations

-   - Switching to Solr from another search platform
+   - Switching to Pantheon Search from another search platform

 1. Any code changes made to the site after the initial migration begins.